 The desire for orientation

-In turn, I am now but often asked by colleagues what and how I actually do (what is open here in the blog stands).
+In turn, I am now but often asked by colleagues what and how I actually do (what is open on Best of HR – Berufebilder.de® stands).
 And notice the desire for ideas and orientation.
 Just last week I received the comment of a reader:

-Studied English / History (not Lehramt) / Bachelor of Arts, now in the Master because you do not know where to go.
-My question: What are the job options?
-Where, which employer / carrier / company?
+Studied English / History (not teaching) / Bachelor of Arts, / now in Master because you do not know where to go / can.
+My question: what career opportunities do you have exactly?
+Where, which employers / carriers / companies?

-It turns out that many here think too briefly, here are based on the already existing, feasible, instead of own, to develop completely new ideas - on this elementary error has Tom Diesbrock already in his contribution Where is the dream job? pointed.
+It turns out that many here think too briefly, here are based on the already existing, feasible, instead of own, to develop completely new ideas - on this elementary mistake has Tom Diesbrock already in his contribution Where please go to the dream job pointed.

 It is important to ask first about one's own abilities - and what one likes to do, which often correlates.
 In a second step, one should then look for ways to use these abilities profitably - and then convert them into face value.